knpuniversity/symfony4/knpu/ep3b-doctrine-relations/relationship-types.md

 This means that there are *truly* only *three* different types of relationships:
 ManyToOne, ManyToMany and OneToOne.
 Um, ok, this is embarrassing.
 That's not true either.
 Yea, A OneToOne relationship is more or less the same as a ManyToOne.
-OneToOne is kind of a weird.
+OneToOne is kind of weird.
 Here's an example: suppose you have a `User` entity and you decide to create a `Profile` entity that contains *more* data about that one user.
 In this example, each `User` has exactly one `Profile` and each `Profile` is linked to exactly one `User`.